Huddersfield sign Danish keeper Lossl on loan

-LONDON Huddersfield Town have signed Danish goalkeeper Jonas Lossl on a season-long loan from Bundesliga club Mainz 05, the newly promoted Premier League side said on Friday.
+LONDON (Reuters) - Huddersfield Town have signed Danish goalkeeper Jonas Lossl on a season-long loan from Bundesliga club Mainz 05, the newly promoted Premier League side said on Friday.

 Huddersfield have an option to sign 28-year-old Lossl permanently at the end of the loan deal.